-- Main SUP of concern in the Region, and in particular in the southern Mediterranean and Balkans, identified. - Awareness raised on the threat and problem posed by SUP. - Knowledge increased on the current production and use of SUP. - Knowledge gained on the different options to address SUP. - Skills built to analyse impact of the different options. - Roadmap to tackle SUP in the Mediterranean provided, including legal policy templates.
+- Main SUP items of concern identified, particularly in the North Africa, Middle East and Adriatic sub-regions. - Policy makers' awareness raised on the threat and problem posed by SUP. - Knowledge increased on the current production and use of SUP. - Available options examined in the Mediterranean context, including through an impact assessment. - Dialogue and collaboration among stakeholders and across the value chain fostered. - Skills built to assess de adequacy and feasibility of policy options, including their impact analysis. - Roadmap to prevent SUP and better manage related waste in the Mediterranean provided (identification of key steps), including legal policy templates.